med-khalil/SheSolves-4.0/1_ Problem1/Statement.md

 Each of the next n lines contains m characters.
 They describe the image.
 If a character on a line equals ".", then the corresponding pixel is off and if the character equals "#", then the pixel is on.

 ## Output :
-For each test case, output "PLUS" if the image contains a plus, "MINUS" if the image contains a minus
+For each test case, output PLUS if the image contains a plus or MINUS if the image contains a minus

 ## Example:
 Input :